 This recipe can be prepared in about 15 minutes.
-If you make it in a large-enough quantity, it can complement meals at home for several days.
+If you make it in a large enough quantity, it can complement meals at home for several days.

 Sweet Potato-Cabbage Soup

-- One 12-ounce can soup broth
+- One 12-ounce can of soup broth

-- Three 12-ounce cans water
+- Three 12-ounce cans of water

 - One small chopped cabbage

-- Three medium-size sweet potatoes (skin on, washed and cubed)
+- Three medium-size sweet potatoes (skin on, washed, and cubed)

 - One medium-size Spanish onion (chopped)

-- Two 12-ounce cans black beans
+- Two 12-ounce cans of black beans

 - Flavor to taste: turmeric, salt, pepper, bay leaf, chili peppers, oregano, vinegar